Dead Sea Scrolls: Digital publication

-The text of nearly all of the non-biblical scrolls has been recorded and tagged for morphology by Dr. Martin Abegg, Jr., the Ben Zion Wacholder Professor of Dead Sea Scroll Studies at Trinity Western University located in Langley, British Columbia, Canada.
-It is available on handheld devices through Olive Tree Bible Software - BibleReader, on Macs and Windows via emulator through Accordance with a comprehensive set of cross references, and on Windows through Logos Bible Software and BibleWorks.
+The text of nearly all of the non-biblical scrolls has been recorded and tagged for morphology by Martin Abegg, Jr., the Ben Zion Wacholder Professor of Dead Sea Scroll Studies at Trinity Western University located in Langley, British Columbia, Canada.
+It is available on handheld devices through Olive Tree Bible Software and Logos Bible Software.

-The Dead Sea Scrolls Reader (2005)

-The text of almost all of the non-biblical texts from the Dead Sea Scrolls was released on CD-ROM by publisher E.J.
+The text of almost all of the non-biblical texts was released on CD-ROM by publisher E.J.
 Brill in 2005.
-The 2,400 page, 6-volume series, was assembled by an editorial team led by Donald W. Parry and Emanuel Tov.
+The 2,400 page, six-volume series, was assembled by an editorial team led by Donald W. Parry and Emanuel Tov.
 Unlike the text translations in the physical publication, Discoveries in the Judaean Desert, the texts are sorted by genres that include religious law, parabiblical texts, calendrical and sapiental texts, and poetic and liturgical works.

-The Leon Levy Dead Sea Scrolls Digital Library

-High-resolution images, including infrared photographs, of some of the Dead Sea Scrolls are now available online on two dedicated websites.

-On 19 October 2010, it was announced that Israeli Antiquities Authority would scan the documents using multi-spectral imaging technology developed by NASA to produce high-resolution images of the texts, and then, through a partnership with Google, make them available online free of charge, on a searchable database and complemented by translation and other scholarly tools.